SegersIan/knowledge-base/content/cybersecurity/_index.md

 * A regulatory assessment doesn’t necessarily mean it’s performed by the regulator — it means the assessment’s purpose is to ensure compliance with a regulation.
 * CompTia: “Which concept label best fits the clues in this short paragraph?”— not “Which would I choose in a real-world scenario?”
 * The Payment Card Industry Data Security Standard (PCI DSS) is an industry standard, not a law, !!!!
+    * BUt there is a PCI DSS organization that contractlyly (not regulatory) enforces following it.
+So you do get fined by the bank or payment processor, cause htey get fined by this PCI SSC.
 * An Audit Committee is a subcommittee of an organization’s Board of Directors that oversees financial reporting, risk management, and internal and external audit activities.
 Often meets with CFO, CISO, internal auditors, and external auditors
 * Continuous integration/continuous delivery (CI/CD) pipelines deploy software on an ongoing basis, making them a good fit for continuous risk assessment techniques.
 * HIPPA is A REGULATION, LAW.